ZHaskell/docs/Z-IO/BIO-Streaming.md

             return (Just trailing)
 ```

-Look at `newReChunk`'s implementation, which use `IORef` a.k.a. mutable reference in IO, It's clear that this `BIO` carry its state inside IO monad, in a way similar to `IORef` or `z_streamp` above.
+Look at `newReChunk`'s implementation, which uses `IORef` a.k.a. mutable reference in IO.
+It's clear that this `BIO` carries its state inside IO monad, in a way similar to `IORef` or `z_streamp` above.
 So it can't be used like immutable data structures:

 ```haskell
 ...